St Peter's Church, Prestbury: Churchyard

 The outstanding feature of the churchyard is the Norman Chapel.
 Dating from 1175 to 1190, it began to fall into disrepair a few years after the present church came into use.
 In 1747 it was rebuilt by Sir William Meredith of Henbury so that his son Amos and other members of his family could be buried there.
 Restored in 1953, it is now used for a variety of church purposes.

 Fragments of a cross of late Saxon origin were discovered in about 1880 built into the wall of the church.
 At one time they were thought to date from the late seventh or early eighth centuries, but are now believed to be 10th or 11th century.
-Pieces of the cross have been put together and now stand in the churchyard near the Norman Chapel.
+Pieces of the cross have been put together and now stand inside the Norman Chapel.
 It has been registered as a scheduled monument.

 Yew trees in the churchyard date from the time of the Hundred Years' War.

 The sundial (needed to correct the church clock) dates from 1672.
 It was improved in 1771 but the gnomon is missing.

 The forerunner of the Hearse House was built in 1728.
 The present Hearse House dates from 1852.
 It is used to store garden tools.

-The churchyard contains the war graves of twelve Commonwealth service personnel, seven from World War I and five from World War II.
+The churchyard contains the war graves of twelve Commonwealth service personnel, seven from the First World War and five from the Second World War.